bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 The model described above allows access control at the Source/Flow level.
 Some use cases may require finer grained control.
-This may be achieved by creating a new flow with the relevant permissions that refers to the Objects of interest.
+This may be achieved by creating a new Flow with the relevant permissions that refers to the Objects of interest.
 Caution should be taken where the boundary timestamps land partway through an Object.
 Where the material around the boundaries is sensitive, new trimmed Objects should be created at the boundaries that remove content outside the permitted range.

 ### Global read access

-Some organisations/implementations may choose to provide read access to all Sources and Flows to promote content re-use, and reduce the writing of duplicate content to the store.
+Some organisations/implementations may choose to provide read access to all Sources and Flows to promote content re-use, and reduce the writing of duplicate content to the service instance.
 Implementations may provide this feature by either adding default groups to Sources and Flows that provide appropriate read access to users, or by using more permissive auth logic.

 ### Permissions propagation